-Okay let’s get one thing straight right off the bat: To call this Barbacoa is kind of silly because it’s practically the opposite of the real deal.
+Okay let’s get one thing straight right off the bat: Instantpot Barbacoa is kind of an oxymoron, because it’s practically the opposite of the real deal.
 But since most of us aren’t digging pits in our backyards to cook whole goats or cow heads in, it has been adapted to be more accessible to the average home cook.

 And since the Instantpot exists and people are no longer terrified of pressure cooking, we might as well adapt it even further so we can have dinner on the table even quicker.
 Because I’m guessing a good percentage of you don’t actually have all the time in the world.

 It honestly pained me a little bit to just dump all of the ingredients in at once.
 No sautéing, no searing… It felt pretty foreign to me.
 But I had to try it, because I’m all for simplifying things when possible.
 I’m happy to report that the end result was fantastic- Simple wins.

 So simple, so flavorful, done in under an hour!

 - 3 pounds beef chuck, cut into 1-inch pieces